jomellikesturtles/mdb-electron/README.md

 - integrate moviefiles scan to imdbsearch
 - test Plex with following scenarios:
   - titles with '.' and without dot - both (tho.r becomes thor:ragnarok)
-  - with year and wihtout year - passed
+  - with year and without year - passed
   - with 's' and without 's' - passed (folder and name) ie. guardian of the galaxy.
   - mistyped letter in a title - passed
   - mismatch file size - passed